 For the outdoors, Ranunculus calendula, poppies, forsythia and dogwood are all plants known for their striking colors.

 The cleanliness and purity of white (perfect for spring) is easily achieved with lilies, tulips and orchids.

 Do not underestimate the impact a scent can make on your interior.
 Of all the 5 senses, smell is often cited as the one that triggers emotions & memories most powerfully.

 While during the holiday season you may use cinnamon and peppermint scents, in the springtime use scents such as fresh-cut grass, crisp linen, or cherry blossom.
 A scent with a light flowery note will remind visitors of nature teeming with life and the promise of spring.

 Another great way to spice up your interior for spring is to invest in a rotational program.
 For a number of my clients, I will rotate both cut flowers and containers for the season.
 For example, instead of replacing a white orchid with another white orchid, it’s nice to have a refreshing change.

 You can also use an art rotational program where you rotate pieces that reflect the different seasons.
 Something as simple as rotating one painting in your reception area can make a big difference.

-There’s no need to change your entire surroundings by repainting every season or every year, no need to kill your quarterly budget in order to attract clientele or show appreciation to employees.
+There’s no need to change your entire environment by repainting every season or every year.
+Don’t kill your quarterly budget in order to attract clientele or show appreciation to employees.
 Follow your natural instincts to change your environment with the season but do so without costing yourself a small fortune.
 It’s easy and fun!

 Visit Laura’s designer website to view case studies, testimonials and an online portfolio of her design work.